ngn13/lokpack/README.md

 ./scripts/openssl.sh
 ./scripts/curl.sh
 ```
-**Note that automated script for curl does not support SSL connections**.
+**Note that automated script for curl does not support SSL/TLS connections**.

 After building the static libraries, use the build script to create build with a random key:
 ```bash